Tatra Shepherd Dog

 The Tatra Shepherd Dog needs constant movement.
 It is used to freedom and large areas, so you need to walk with it often.
 Living in an apartment will be very cramped for her.
 A house where she can spend a lot of time outside or in an aviary is best.
 Active walks, games, training are significant for the pet.

 Comb your dog’s hair twice a week.
 During the shedding period, twice a day.
 The white color of the dog may be frightening at the prospect of frequent bathing.
 But in fact, this is not the case.
-The Polish Tatra Sheepdog’s coat cleans itself, so bathe them no more than 4-7 times a year.
+The Tatra Shepherd Dog’s coat cleans itself, so bathe them no more than 4-7 times a year.

 Training